ezrany/MyNetflixData/README.md

 ## Process

 The first step was to import the data into MySQL.
-I created a new Schema called 'MyNetflixData' and within that schema, I created a new table called 'watchhistory' to store my data.
+I created a new Schema called 'MyNetflixData' and within that schema, I created a new table called 'watch_history' to store my data.

 ```sql
 CREATE SCHEMA MyNetflixData;